unovue/radix-vue/docs/content/components/menubar.md

 ### RadioGroup

-Used to group multiple `Menubar.RadioItem`s.
+Used to group multiple `MenubarRadioItem`s.

 <PropsTable
   :data="[